Arjunan Saakshi: Plot

 Anjali Menon, a reporter working with Mathrubhumi, receives a letter from a man identifying himself as 'Arjunan', saying he was the sole witness to the murder of former District Collector Firose Mooppan.
-The news spreads and the unidentified individual known only by the pseudonym Arjunan becomes a media sensation.
+The news spreads and the unidentified individual Arjunan becomes a media sensation.
 After receiving anonymous calls threatening her and her family's safety, Anjali schedules a meeting with Arjunan, with the assistance of Circle Inspector Sebastian.
 While waiting for Arjunan, a young man named Roy Mathew, sits with Anjali due to a scarcity of free tables, has a coffee and leaves.
 The police and media assumes Roy to be Arjunan.

 Roy is an architect who has moved to Cochin for a new job offer and he gets attacked at his residence and the following day, is briefed by Sebastian, who believes Roy is Arjunan.
-Roy also meets Firose Mooppan's father, Dr. Ibrahim Mooppan, who criticizes Roy for not admitting he is Arjunan and opening up about what he knows about the murder.
-Roy, with Anjali's help, attempts to prove his innocence, and they schedule a meeting with Dr. Mooppan.
-However, they are attacked en route, managing to escape, and arrive at Dr. Mooppan's house to find him killed.
+Roy also meets Firose's father, Dr. Ibrahim, who criticizes Roy for not admitting he is Arjunan and opening up about what he knows about the murder.
+Roy, with Anjali's help, attempts to prove his innocence, and they schedule a meeting with Dr. Ibrahim.
+However, they are attacked en route, managing to escape and arrive at Dr. Ibrahim's house to find him killed.
 Despite being asked to leave Cochin for his own safety, Roy opts to stay and fight.

 Realizing that Anjali's phone is being tapped, Roy stages a drama that allows him to follow the trackers, leading him to Aby Abraham, the Managing Director of City Mall.
-With the help of Thankappan a peon at the Collector's Office, Roy and Anjali attain the blueprints of the abandoned Kochi Metro Rail project, which was shut down following Firose Mooppan's death.
-Roy realizes that Aby Abraham, along with his friends Salim Memmen, Rajan Thomas and Unni Natarajan, would have to give up their properties lying on government land, if the project had gone through, and suspects that they had colluded to murder Mooppan.
-Roy meets Aby, identifying himself as Arjunan, and tells the latter, along with his four friends, to hand over the properties they murdered Mooppan for to the government, and in return he would hand over to them all evidences he has as the witness of the murder.
+With the help of Thankappan a peon at the Collector's Office, Roy and Anjali attain the blueprints of the abandoned Kochi Metro Rail project, which was shut down following Firose's death.
+Roy realizes that Aby Abraham, along with his friends Salim Memmen, Rajan Thomas and Unni Natarajan, would have to give up their properties lying on government land, if the project had gone through and suspects that they had colluded to murder Firose.
+Roy meets Aby, identifying himself as Arjunan, and tells him, along with his four friends, to hand over the properties they murdered Firose for to the government and in return he would hand over to them all evidences he has as the witness of the murder.
 However, Roy is kidnapped during the meeting, but the kidnappers are ambushed by Sebastian and his team.
-Realizing Aby and his partners' double-cross, Roy calls for a press meet, and publicly admits that he is the eponymous Arjunan, saying he has all important evidences against the perpetrators, and that he wishes to submit them to the law.
-A jury of judges is assigned for Roy to submit his evidences to.
+Realizing Aby and his partners' double-cross, Roy calls for a press meet, and publicly admits that he is Arjunan, saying he has all important evidences against the perpetrators and that he wishes to submit them to the law.
+A jury of 3 judges is assigned for Roy to submit his evidences to.